nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - The index refers to the index number shown in the displayed person list
 - The index must be a positive integer 1, 2, 3, …​

-Examples: `startperson 1` Initialises the first person in the person list.
+Examples: `startperson 2` starts the second person in the person list displayed in the left panel.

 # 3 FAQ